 “The solution does not, and will never, come in a box”

-The core challenges, while driven by laws and legal compliance, are centered on making and scaling the right effort.
+The core challenges, while driven by laws and legal compliance, are centred on making and scaling the right effort.
 Effort to identify and close gaps relating to the most sensitive and most at risk data assets.

 Boxes, boxes everywhere, but solutions in short supply